b1khat/Calendar_Project/III_Requirement_Engineering/Natural_Language/Natural_language_Specification.md

 #### 1.1 default view
 #####1.1.1	The user should be able to set their default view to daily,weekly or monthly.
 #####1.1.2	The system display the default view when the application is launched.

 #### 1.2 Weekly View
 #####1.2.1	The user should be able to select year and month for viewing of the events of the month.
 #####1.2.2	The user should be able to view all the events of the week .
 #####1.2.3	The events are indicated by filling the day with the color of the category the event belongs to.
 #####1.2.4      If the events in the same day belong to different categories, then split the cell and fill the color evenly.

 ####1.3	Daily View
 #####1.3.1	The user should be able to view all the events of the selected day.
 #####1.3.2	The user should be able to sort the events of the selected day by starting time sequence.
-#####1.3.3	The user should be able to add/modify/delete the events at the Daily view layer.
+#####1.3.3	The user should be able to add the events at the Daily/Weekly/Monthly view layer.
+#####1.3.4	The user should be able to modify/delete events at daily view layer only.

 ####1.4	Monthly View
 #####1.4.1      The user should be able to select year for view the month.